PercivalZhang/StorageTank/README.md

 > its parent blockchain(source chain or main chain) using a two-way peg.

 **Asset Registration and Exchange Contract:**
-- regist asset into side chain with minimum data and handle asset exchange
+- regist asset into side chain with minimum data.
+- handle asset exchange.

 **Inter-chain Contract:**
 - inter-chain token exchange.